As a programmer, you often have to debug your own code or code written by a coworker. I don't like debugging, but as you know:

 #Conclusion

-The Visual Studio debugger is very great.
-It allows you to quickly debug your code by using breakpoints, viewing the value of the variables, and more.
-You can customize it by adding some attributes to your code.
-These attributes should help you in reducing the time needed to debug your application.
+The Visual Studio debugger is a powerful tool.
+It lets you quickly debug your code using breakpoints, variable inspection, and more.
+You can further customize it by annotating your types with debugger attributes.
+These attributes can help reduce the time spent debugging your application.

 Do you have a question or a suggestion about this post?
 Contact me!